Career Snapshot - Cover Letters

 - State that you enclose or attach your CV or application form as requested

 - Mention that you are looking forward to meeting them in an interview, or a similar positive statement

 - If there are certain periods when you are unavailable for an interview, let them know

 Sometimes you may wish to explain special circumstances which might be important in your application, for example, grades not being as good as required, or you may wish to ask for reasonable adjustments in an interview if you have a disability.

-See our Equality and diversity page for more guidance on job applications and disclosing a disability.
+See our Equality, diversity and inclusion page for more guidance on job applications and disclosing a disability.